Free Grant Writing Workshop at June Lakes Community Center

 The workshop will be taught by Elissa Brown, Sierra Nevada Conservancy’s Fund Development Coordinator.
 Elissa is an experienced grant writer and grant writing instructor.

-Where and When: The workshop will be held at Auburn on March 5th and 6th.
+Where and When: The workshop will be held at June Lakes Community Center in June Lake on August 21st and 22nd.
 Both days will start at 9 am and end around 3 pm.
 You’ll be expected to put in 1-2 hours the afternoon or evening of Day 1 on your writing assignment.

 If you like to work on a computer, please bring a laptop and a long extension cord.
 If you prefer to write by hand bring paper and pens.
 Either is fine!
 Participants will be sent class materials to bring, either on paper or on your laptop.